bgold09/tweet_learn/README.md

 unzip stanford-ner-2014-01-04.zip
 ```

-Start a local NER java server (do this in a separate terminal window, as starting the process in the background will cause the server not to function properly):
+Start a local NER java server (do this in a separate terminal window, as starting the process in the background will cause the server to function improperly):

 ```sh
 java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/ner-eng-ie.crf-3-all2008-distsim.ser.gz -port 8080 -outputFormat inlineXML